 Collier County is the largest county in Florida by land area.
 Approximately 67 percent of the County's land area has a land use designation of Conservation, is owned primarily by the federal and state government, and is restricted from development.
 According to the Florida Legislature Office of Economic and Demographic Research (EDR 2020), the County had an estimated population of 376,706 in 2019.
 Of the 67 total counties in the state, Collier County is the 16th most populous county in Florida with 1.8 percent of the state's population.
 U.S. Census population data show that Collier County population increased by 53 percent between 1990 and 2010.
 The state of Florida population increased by 31 percent during the same time.
-Between 2010 and 2019, the Florida Legislature Office of Economic and Demographic Research data show the population in the County further increased by approximately 17 percent, while the state's population increased by approximately 13 percent.
+Between 2010 and 2019, the population in the County further increased by approximately 17 percent, while the state's population increased by approximately 13 percent (EDR 2020).
 As noted earlier, there are three municipalities located within Collier County: the cities of Naples and Marco Island and Everglades City.